 More protective and beefier cases aren't as slim or as portable.
 However, of the most protective options, the Pelican Case Rogue once again stands on the top of the podium.
 Of those with a two-layer construction, the Spigen Tough Armour (1.8 ounces) stands out as the lightest with the slimmest design.
 The Otterbox Defender is the most protective phone case tested but unfortunately weighs in at a whopping 3.05 ounces, making it a heavy and burly option.

 The Miracase Silicon case features the most color and pattern options, earning top points for style versatility.
-It features a smooth back silicon design that is sleek and easy to use.
-We also love the Presido Speck for its super cute color options.
+It features a smooth silicone design that is sleek and easy to use.
+We also love the Presidio Speck for its super cute color options.
 The Pelican Rogue is also a stylish option that's not too 'in your face'.
-It uses waffled rubberized looks and comes in a few color options, but doesn't have as many options as the Mirascase.
+It uses waffled rubberized looks and comes in a few color options but doesn't have as many options as the Mirascase.

 Of the protective phone options, the Spigen Tough Armor is a favorite for its sleek, low-profile look that isn't too bulky.
 The Otterbox Defender is also quite sleek with a diversity of color options, but the bulky look isn't the most stylish.

 Many of the cases tested are quite simple and don't offer a suite of noteworthy features, but a few cases are special.
 All products tested are compatible with wireless chargers.
 The feature that we love the most is a built-in kickstand that allows you to go hands-free when watching a show or texting.